labeattie/testpreviewsite/_posts/2022-02-28-drilled-shaft-column-rectangular.md

 | tension     | -74.4   | 0.0        |

 ## Conclusion
-Now we can make PM diagrams for rectangular beam-columns!
+Now we can make nominal PM diagrams for rectangular beam-columns!
 I'll show a graph of the result below.
 Thanks for reading and I hope it's been helpful.
 In the next article we'll begin thinking about doing the same thing for a circular section.

 ![pm_result](/testpreviewsite/assets/edd_pm/rect_pm_result.jpg)